exosite/exosense_insight_example_aws_serverless_nodejs/README.md

 ### 3. Test swagger.yaml is avaiable

 Result Swagger YAML now can get from API.
+You can use this rul when creating Murano Element service `Configuration File URL (YAML) *` field.
 The url is

 ```
 https://uw9mp3g45m.execute-api.ap-southeast-1.amazonaws.com/latest/swagger.yaml